-Contrarian Calls To Action
+Contrarian Calls to Action

 A how-to guide for making a difference for democracy.

 Democracy is not a spectator sport.
-Whether you want to exercise your right to vote, join a protest, call your congressperson, run for office, or keep tabs on the week’s hottest issues and protests, The Contrarian has you covered.
+Whether you want to exercise your right to vote, join a protest, call your elected officials, run for office, or keep tabs on the week’s hottest issues and protests, The Contrarian has you covered.

 Here are our top suggestions for getting involved in the days ahead.
 These are heated times; we encourage non-violent and lawful activism.